Palm Beach County School District maintains A grade by state

-WEST PALM BEACH, Fla. — Two of the seven South Florida counties, Palm Beach and Miami-Dade, received A grades by the state Education Department, the first annual ones assigned to public schools since 2019 because of the COVID-19 pandemic in data released Thursday.
+WEST PALM BEACH, Fla. — Two South Florida counties, Palm Beach and Miami-Dade, received A grades by the state Department of Education, the first annual ones assigned to public schools since 2019 because of the COVID-19 pandemic in data released Thursday.

-Martin, St. Lucie and Broward were awarded a B while Okeechobee had a C.
+Indian River, St. Lucie and Broward counties were awarded a B, while Okeechobee County had a C.

 The seven schools received the same grades as 2019, except Martin dropped from A and Okeechobee down from a B.

 Palm Beach and Miami-Dade were the only seven large school districts to receive the top mark.
-Duval, Hillsborough, Orange and Pinellas had a B. In all there are 67 county school districts.
+Duval, Hillsborough, Orange and Pinellas had a B. In all there are 67 county school districts with 12 receiving the top mark and none below a C.

 In Palm Beach County, the individual school grades are as follows: 71 A, 40 B, 68 C, nine D, one F. These include charter schools with Bright Futures Academy getting the one F, dropping from a C.